walaj/VariantBam/README.md

     !hardclip;!duplicate;!qcfail;!supplementary
 ```

 The global tag will apply through all of the regions.
-If you want to reset it for everything, just add ``global@every``
+If you want to reset it for everything, just add ``global@all``
 back onto the stack.

 To make things run a little faster, you can set the order so that the more inclusive regions / rules are first.
 This only